demisto/content/Packs/GitLab/Integrations/GitLab/README.md

 ## Overview
-[GitLab] GitLab is The DevOps platform that empowers organizations to maximize the overall return on software development by delivering software faster and efficiently, while strengthening security and compliance.
+GitLab is The DevOps platform that empowers organizations to maximize the overall return on software development by delivering software faster and efficiently while strengthening security and compliance.

 ## Use Cases
 This integration enables you to: